ringcentral/ringcentral-chatbot-js/README.md

 The following commands are considered "hidden" or "easter eggs":

 - `__rename__ <newName>`: rename bot to `newName`
-- A single message with text `__setAvatar__` and an attached image file: set bot avatar to the attached image
+- A message with text `__setAvatar__` and an attached image file: set bot avatar to the attached image

 ## Todo

+- Protect `/admin/xxxxx` routes
 - Create a website to auto generate code for developer to download
     - let developer select what he wants to do, what programming language to use, and finally generate the code for him
 - Demo chatbots